 Go into the indicator settings and apply the Minimal Preset for maximum clarity.

-- Enable: Elev8+ Reversal Signals (Triangles).
+- Enable: Elev8+ Reversal Signals (Triangles), and Liquidity Sweep Boxes + Labels

 Your only job today is to have a clean, working chart showing only major levels and basic signals.
+(You can add Market Map / Extremes / Momentum Gaps later once the core language is familiar.)

 Day 2: Learn the Core Language (Sweep Anatomy)

-- Scroll Back: Review the last 5 trading days on a 5-minute chart.
+- Scroll back: Review the last 5 trading days on a 5-minute chart.

 Day 3: Build a “Core Six” Levels Watchlist

-- PDH / PDL (Prior Day High/Low)
+- PDH / PDL (Prior Day High / Low)

-- Weekly High / Low (Only if price is near them)
+- Weekly High / Low (only if price is near them)

 Go into your Sweep Levels+ settings and disable every level that is not on your list.
 If a level is far from current price, it does not belong on your execution chart.